 Efemia Chela’s ‘The Lake Retba Murder’ dramatises the internal conflict of a young man caught betwixt and between staying true to his principles and satisfying his sexual urges.
 Roberto, the young lover of fifty-year-old Mireille, discovers the corpse of his friend Fatima, a beautiful teenager, and decides to find her murderer.
 His quest reaches a dead end when he discovers the culprit.
 It is at this point that he must answer life’s frequent, daring question: ‘It’s up to you now….
 Fuck me or betray me?’

-Alexis Teyie’s ‘Mama Boi’, Megan Ross’s ‘Traces’ and Christine Coates’s ‘How We Look Now’ bring a touch of feminism to the collection.
+Alexis Teyie’s ‘Mama Boi’, Megan Ross’s ‘Traces’ and Christine Coates’s ‘How We Look Now’ bring a touch of feminism to the anthology.
 Populated by the stock characters of feministic tales – a diligent modern woman, a careless husband and adversarial sisters-in-law, Alexis Teyie’s ‘Mama Boi’ confronts us with the issues that beleaguer the modern African woman.
 As a result of Baba Boi’s negligence, Boi drowns in a large basin of water.
 While Baba Boi and his friends aid their mourning with roast meat and beer, Mama Boi clings to the memory of her only son.
 Her anguish triggers her mental illness.

 Megan Ross’s ‘Traces’ is the monologue of a frustrated wife and mother.
 Having established that her story is common to many other women, Natalie recounts how she fell in love with her smooth-talker of a husband, hoping to help him achieve his dreams, but the grim realities of her life with him have given the lie to those dreams.
 Jo, her irresponsible husband, goes to gamble with his pay, giving the impression of being held up by work.
 When he returns, he settles to food, and while at it he soils his shirt.
 In a fit of anger, Natalie flings a fork at him when he asks her to wash the shirt, and thus supplies him a pretext for abandoning his family.
 Now that Jo has left her, there is only one thing left for her to do: wash away every trace of him – thanks to water.
 It is in this manner that the opening story of the anthology, Alex Latimer’s ‘A Fierce Symmetry’, also evokes the purifying nature of water through the enthusiasm of a young boy for washing the fat off a tiger’s bones.